A guide on electrician hourly rate

 An electrician may charge you a fixed fee for a job or an hourly rate which covers any work done within that time.

 Most electricians prefer charging for a specific job, but knowing the hourly rate gives you an idea of what to expect.
-In the UK, the average hourly rate for a cheap electrician in London is £90.
+In the UK, the average hourly rate for a commercial electrician in London is £90.
 This may be higher or lower in different parts of the UK.
 Southeast and London usually have the highest hourly rates.

 If the electrical work likely takes a full day’s work or more, the electrician may prefer charging daily at £600 or £800.
 The first hour will likely be more expensive due to travel time and taxes.